Compliance & Security

 What is OSFI Guideline B-13 and who does it apply to?

-OSFI Guideline B-13 - Technology and Cyber Risk Management - applies to all federally regulated financial institutions (FRFIs) in Canada, including federally chartered banks, trust companies, insurance companies, and federally regulated investment dealers.
-It came into full effect July 1, 2023.
-If your Toronto financial services firm is federally regulated under OSFI's mandate, B-13 applies to your technology and cyber risk management program.
+OSFI Guideline B-13 - Technology and Cyber Risk Management - applies to all federally regulated financial institutions (FRFIs) in Canada.
+This includes federally chartered banks, trust companies, insurance companies, and other entities directly regulated by the Office of the Superintendent of Financial Institutions.
+B-13 came into full effect on July 1, 2023.
+It establishes OSFI's expectations for governance, technology asset management, operational resilience, cyber risk management, and third-party risk across all FRFIs regardless of size.

-What are the most common B-13 compliance gaps for Toronto financial services firms?
+What are the main requirements of OSFI B-13 for a Toronto financial services firm?

-Group 4 Networks has delivered managed IT, cybersecurity, and compliance services to 200+ GTA businesses since 2008.
-Our 15-minute P1 response SLA and 99.9% uptime guarantee are contractual commitments, not marketing claims.
+Group 4 Networks has delivered managed IT and compliance services to 200+ GTA businesses since 2008.
+Our 15-minute P1 response target and 99.9% uptime SLA apply to every managed IT engagement.
+Contact us at (416) 623-9677 or visit our compliance services page.

 Need IT support in Toronto?